Amazon::API - A generic base class for AWS Services

 If you don't mind a few extra dependencies and overhead, you should

-generate the stub APIs and support classes using the amazon-api
+generate the stub APIs using the amzn-api utility or download the

-utility.
-The stubs and shapes produced by the utility will serialize
+classes from the "Amazon::API".
+The stubs produced by the utility

-and deserialize requests and responses correctly by using the Botocore
+will serialize and deserialize requests and responses correctly by

-metadata.
-Botocore metadata provides the necessary information to
+using the Botocore metadata.
+Botocore metadata provides the necessary

-create classes that can successfully invoke all of the Amazon APIs.
+information to create classes that can successfully invoke all of the

-And invoking some of the APIs can be as easy as:
+Invoking some of the APIs can potentially be as easy as:

 Amazon::API->new(